Michael Aloni: Stage

 In 2014, Aloni starred in Edna Mazia's comic satire, The New Criminals at Cameri Theatre in Tel Aviv.
-Aloni plays Ilai, the grown up son of the family and an aspiring musician.
+Aloni plays Ilai, the grown-up son of the family and an aspiring musician.

 In 2018, Aloni starred in Martin Sherman's play, Bent at Habima Theatre in Tel Aviv.
 The play explores the persecution of homosexuals during the Holocaust.

 In 2024, Aloni took on the role of Zaza (previously occupied by Lior Ashkenazi) in a stage adaptation of Dover Kosashvili 2021 film, Late Marriage at Habima Theatre.

 In 2024, from September to October, Aloni starred in David Edgar's play Here in America at the Orange Tree Theatre in London.
-Aloni was directed by James Dacre in the 1950's set play that imagines a confrontation between Arthur Miller (Aloni) and Elia Kazan.
+Aloni was directed by James Dacre in the 1950s set play that imagines a confrontation between Arthur Miller (Aloni) and Elia Kazan.
 Aloni was praised by The Guardians theatre critic: "Aloni, making his UK stage debut, is strong as the upstanding art."

 Additional work

 As a television presenter, he hosted five seasons of the singing competition, The Voice Israel on Channel 2 (2012–2017) and Channel 13 (2018–2019).

 In 2017, his debut novel, Love in the Days of Flu, was published by Steimatzky.
 It consists of four novellas and two short stories.
-Aloni wrote one of the stories when he was 16-years-old.
+Aloni wrote one of the stories when he was 16 years old.

 In 2017, he also directed a short film, Shir (Song), about a teenage girl that skips school on Israel's memorial day, Yom HaZikaron.